telerik/blazor-docs/_contentTemplates/common/get-started.md

 #root-component-telerik-layout
-To enable the use of detached popups (for example, dropdown lists, menus, grid filters, etc.), you must add a component at the root level of the DOM:
+To use popups (for example, dropdowns, menus, windows, grid filters, etc.), you must add the `TelerikRootComponent` component at the root level of the app:

 Next to your main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), add a Razor component called `TelerikLayout.razor` with the following content: